inbo/macro-moths-msci/README.md

 ### Description
 <!-- description: start -->
-Investigation of species traits as a guidance for moth conservation in the highly anthropogenic European region of Flanders based on multi-species change indices.
+Investigation of species traits as a guidance for moth conservation in the highly anthropogenic European region of Flanders based on Multi-Species Change Indices (MSCIs).
 <!-- description: end -->

 ### Order of execution